Do Go On - 425 - The WWI Christmas Truce

 Yeah.

-Yeah, this is like a massive stuff.
+This is like a massive sack.

-That's a lot of stuff, right?
+It's a lot of stuff, isn't it?

 And they also got Anzac Biscuits.